DuMaM/bitly_nrf5x/README.rst

 .. note::
    The implementation and usage of this sample has changed considerably with |NCS| v1.5.0.

-The Bluetooth® Throughput sample uses the :ref:`throughput_readme` to measure Bluetooth® Low Energy throughput performance.
+The Bluetooth® Performance test sample uses the :ref:`performance_test_readme` to measure Bluetooth® Low Energy performance test performance.
-You can use it to determine the maximum throughput, or to experiment with different connection parameters and check their influence on the throughput.
+You can use it to determine the maximum performance test, or to experiment with different connection parameters and check their influence on the performance test.

 Overview
 ********

-The sample transmits data between two development kits, the *tester* and the *peer*, and measures the throughput performance.
+The sample transmits data between two development kits, the *tester* and the *peer*, and measures the performance test performance.
-It uses the :ref:`throughput_readme` for this.
+It uses the :ref:`performance_test_readme` for this.
 To run the tests, connect to the kit using the serial port and send shell commands.
 Zephyr's :ref:`zephyr:shell_api` module is used to handle the commands.